Online Publication Catalog

 Authors: Rick Durham

 To prune or not to prune?
-This is a question that gardeners often faces gardeners.
+This is a question that often faces gardeners.
 Most feel they ought to prune but are not sure why or how.
-Pruning is an accepted practice in orchards and frequently is done in rose gardens, but it is used haphazardly elsewhere.
-Ornamentals are most often pruned only when a shrub or tree begins to encroach on its neighbors, a walkway, or a building.

 Departments: Horticulture